cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 ### API (v1)

-These are the initial API endpoints to be implemented for the RPC Companion (v1)
+These are the initial API endpoints to be implemented for the RPC Companion (v1) are:

 - /block
 - /block_results